 Collecting this data in Google Analytics breaks Google’s Terms of Service.
 You can ensure personal data is not recorded in Analytics by adding appropriate variables to the ‘Exclude URL Query Parameters’ field in your Google Analytics’ view settings.

-If you use Foleon to generate leads using forms or social login, be sure to follow these best practices with regards to collecting personal data so that you adhere to the GDPR.
+If you use Foleon to generate leads using forms or social login, be sure to follow these best practices with regards to collecting personal data so that you adhere to the Privacy Law.

 Request as little data as possible